Jeffmagma/avalon-fire/README.md

 -   [ ] timeline? what do i put on the timeline
 -   [ ] tooltips when a button is disabled
 -   [ ] restructure votes object so that the mission is on the outside, assuming collapsible is the right structure
+-   [ ] move role select to in the lobby? is that objectively better
+-   [ ] targeting, plot, lady of the lake

 ## v2??